Brittle Nails (Split Nails)

 Why do I have brittle nails?

-Up to 1 in 5 people have brittle nails or split nails - nails that are thin or break easily.
-Brittle nails can be painful, especially when the split nail is caught on clothing.
-It is more common in women, and usually worse in winter.
-It is also common for nails to thin, get weak, and split as we get older.
+Up to 1 in 5 people experience brittle or split nails — nails that are thin, fragile, or break easily.
+This can be painful, especially if the nail catches on clothing.

 How do I fix brittle nails?